scholarslab/CodeLab/Week07/lesson.md

 If you want, you can import that into your preferred spreadsheet application to to see what comes out.

 But this still leaves us with the problem of how to handle tricky data.
 Since CSV is so widely used, there is actually a [built-in Python module](https://docs.python.org/3/library/csv.html) to handle it.
+If we haven't talked in depth about imports yet because I moved the weeks around, recall that we've used Python's built-in `random` module before to generate random numbers.
+Modules are just bits of extra code that we can bring in ("import") to use in our own.

 We just create a file object with `open()` like before, but we pass that file object into a special CSV writer.